chreliot/senate-howto/main.md

 Each chair of a standing committee of the Senate (UAAC, GAAC, FAC, P&B, and SAC) also automatically becomes a member of the Senate Executive Committee (SEC), which coordinates the Senate's work and refers business to committees as appropriate.
 As the SEC normally meets once a month during the academic year, the standing committee chairs regularly report on their committee's work to the SEC.

-Chairs of special and subcommittees report regularly as in the By-laws. as The chairs of subcommittees (ARC, CoL, CEP, CERT) normally report on behalf of their committees to the parent committees at least once each semester.
-The chairs of Senate special committees (COEC, SCAP, SCAC, SCEHS) normally report in writing to the Senate Executive Committee once a semester and may be asked by the Senate Executive Committee to report on specific items directly to the Senate.
+Chairs of special and subcommittees report regularly as specified in the By-laws.
+The chairs of subcommittees (ARC, CoL, CEP, CERT) normally report  to their parent committees at least once each semester.
+The chairs of special committees (COEC, SCAP, SCAC, SCEHS) normally report once a semester in writing to the Senate Executive Committee; they may also be asked by the Senate Executive Committee to report on specific items directly to the Senate.

 ## What rules govern Senate committees?